robsonsilvadasilva/Xray_deepneural/README.md

+## Project on Convolutional Neural Networks to detect pneumonia on X-ray Images.

 This repository contain all files that I used in my final project on Iron Hack School.

 The goal was to construct a Convolutional Neural Network with Pytorch to detect pneumonia from X-ray images.